What Are The Most Common Types Of Electronic Waste?

 • And more.

 Proper recycling of these items can help us recover billions of dollars worth of raw materials; precious metals such as gold, palladium, copper, and iron, among others.
+This ICT equipment carries tons of essential data prone to breach, thereby making it crucial to tap into professional hard drive destruction services.

 2. Large Household Appliances: Large HA